aboczek/RetroTech/README.md

 ## Facebook Marketing

 - E-commerce online shopping site selling Retro handheld devices and more, You can sell your console or handheld to us as well.
+- Purpose of Facebook business page is to extend reach to new customers and hopefully returning ones.
 - Business model is Business to customer(B2C)

 <img src="docs/facebook-marketing.png" alt="facebook wireframe">